Hunter Expressway, Australia

 The south-east end of the freeway will be connected to the interchange of F3 Freeway and Newcastle Link Road.
 This interchange will be upgraded with three additional bridges and two full interchanges.

-A half interchange will be constructed between Loxford and Allandale.
-The project will also include A$20m utility adjustments and repairs to about 10km length of state and local roads.
+A half interchange was constructed between Loxford and Allandale.
+The project also included A$20m utility adjustments and repairs to about 10km length of state and local roads.

-The project is considered to be technically complex as the corridor has many mine subsidence areas and acid sulphates containing soils.
+The project was considered to be technically complex as the corridor has many mine subsidence areas and acid sulphates containing soils.

-The 40km dual carriageway project includes construction of a total of 53 bridges at 21 sites, two rest areas and reconstruction of the South Maitland railway.
-The one kilometre railway reconstruction also includes a new railway bridge.
+The 40km dual carriageway project included construction of a total of 53 bridges at 21 sites, two rest areas and reconstruction of the South Maitland railway.
+The one kilometre railway reconstruction also included a new railway bridge.

 Construction of the Hunter Expressway

-Work on the 13km eastern section was started in June 2010.
-The scope of work includes construction of three 40m high viaduct bridges and 16 other bridges.
+Work on the 13km eastern section was started in August 2010.
+The scope of work included construction of three 40m high viaduct bridges and 16 other bridges.
+The eastern section includes two grade-separated interchanges, at the F3 Freeway and at Buchanan.

-The viaducts located 1.4-2.7km west of F3 freeway, stretch to a total length of 787m.
-Two million cubic metres of earth works will be carried out during the construction.
+The viaducts located 1.4-2.7km west of F3 freeway, stretch to a total length of 787m and height of 47m.
+Two million cubic metres of earth works were carried out during the construction.

-Bridge abutments have been placed for two of the bridges to be built over F3 freeway.
-The bridges are under construction and the piling works for the new bridges at Wallis Creek were completed in July 2011.
+Bridge abutments were placed for two of the bridges built over F3 freeway.
+The piling works for the new bridges at Wallis Creek were completed in July 2011.

-Major construction works on the western section have been taken up by in April 2011.
-The western section will include construction of 27km dual carriageway from east of Kurri to Branxton in New England Highway.
-It will involve construction of 22 bridges, three million cubic metres of earth works and treatment of two mine subsidence areas.
-As of September 2011, around 12% of earth has been moved.
+Major construction works on the western section were taken up by April 2011.
+The western section included construction of 27km dual carriageway from east of Kurri to Branxton in New England Highway.

-Temporary roads will be built to divert the existing traffic including the traffic at Allandale interchange.
-The vegetation and trees in the nearby areas will be cleared.
-The construction water will be managed by stormwater drainage and water quality basins installed at the site.
+Temporary roads were built to divert the existing traffic including the traffic at Allandale interchange.
+The vegetation and trees in the nearby areas were cleared.
+The construction water waswill be managed by stormwater drainage and water quality basins installed at the site.

-Pre-construction works of the expressway include relocation of power lines, gas lines, telecommunications cables and water lines.
-The preconstruction works are estimated to cost $253m.
+Pre-construction works of the expressway included relocation of power lines, gas lines, telecommunications cables and water lines.
+The preconstruction works were estimated to cost $253m.

 Financing the road improvement project

 In 2009 federal budget, a funding of A$1.7bn was announced towards the Hunter Expressway construction.
-The Australian Government committed to fund A$1.45bn while the NSW Government will fund $200m towards the project.
+The Australian Government and the NSW Government committed to fund A$1.5bn and $200m respectively towards the project.

-RTA is building the eastern section of the expressway under an alliance contract.
-The A$825m eastern section is being built by Thiess in alliance with Parsons Brinckerhoff and Hyder Consulting.
+RMS decided to build the eastern section of the expressway under an alliance contract.
+The A$825m eastern section was built by Thiess in alliance with Parsons Brinckerhoff and Hyder Consulting.

 In October 2010, Abigroup Contractors was awarded the design build contract for the western section of the Hunter Expressway.
-RTA will continue to work with Abigroup for the final design.
+RMS continued to work with Abigroup for the final design.

 A 50-50 design joint venture (DJV) of SMEC and Sinclair Knight Merz (SKM) was appointed to design the freeway.

-SKM will also provide proof engineering services for the eastern section of the project.
+SKM also provided proof engineering services for the eastern section of the project.

-Geotechnical works for the project are being carried out by a joint venture of SMEC, Golders and Douglas Partners.
+Geotechnical works for the project were carried out by a joint venture of SMEC, Golders and Douglas Partners.